Vaccine hesitancy: England

-Because of its greater risks, variolation was banned in England by the 1840 Vaccination Act, which also introduced free voluntary vaccination for infants.
+Because of its greater risks, variolation was banned in England by the Vaccination Act 1840 (3 & 4 Vict. c.
+29), which also introduced free voluntary vaccination for infants.
 Thereafter Parliament passed successive acts to enact and enforce compulsory vaccination.
-The 1853 act introduced compulsory vaccination, with fines for non-compliance and imprisonment for non-payment.
-The 1867 act extended the age requirement to 14 years and introduced repeated fines for repeated refusal for the same child.
-Initially, vaccination regulations were organised by the local Poor Law Guardians, and in towns where there was strong opposition to vaccination, sympathetic Guardians were elected who did not pursue prosecutions.
-This was changed by the 1871 act, which required Guardians to act.
+The Vaccination Act 1853 (16 & 17 Vict. c.
+100) introduced compulsory vaccination, with fines for non-compliance and imprisonment for non-payment.
+The Vaccination Act 1867 (30 & 31 Vict. c.
+84) extended the age requirement to 14 years and introduced repeated fines for repeated refusal for the same child.
+Initially, vaccination regulations were organised by the local Poor Law Guardians, and in towns where there was strong opposition to vaccination, sympathetic guardians were elected who did not pursue prosecutions.
+This was changed by the Vaccination Act 1871 (34 & 35 Vict. c.
+98), which required guardians to act.
 This significantly changed the relationship between the government and the public, and organized protests increased.
-In Keighley, Yorkshire, in 1876 the Guardians were arrested and briefly imprisoned in York Castle, prompting large demonstrations in support of the "Keighley Seven".
+In Keighley, Yorkshire, in 1876 the guardians were arrested and briefly imprisoned in York Castle, prompting large demonstrations in support of the "Keighley Seven".
 The protest movements crossed social boundaries.
 The financial burden of fines fell hardest on the working class, who would provide the largest numbers at public demonstrations.
 Societies and publications were organized by the middle classes, and support came from celebrities such as George Bernard Shaw and Alfred Russel Wallace, doctors such as Charles Creighton and Edgar Crookshank, and parliamentarians such as Jacob Bright and James Allanson Picton.
 By 1885, with over 3,000 prosecutions pending in Leicester, a mass rally there was attended by over 20,000 protesters.